Wrath of the Titans: Plot

 Ten years after defeating Hades' Kraken, Perseus, the demigod son of Zeus, now lives as a fisherman with his young son Heleus, after the death of his wife Io.
-Zeus visits Perseus and asks for his help, saying that humans are not praying to the gods; as a result, the gods are losing their power and becoming mortal, meaning they can no longer sustain the walls of Tartarus which are holding back the imprisoned Titan Kronos from freedom.
+Zeus visits Perseus, warning him that, since humans stopped praying to them, the gods are losing their powers and becoming mortal.
+They can no longer sustain the walls of Tartarus which are holding back the imprisoned Titan Kronos.
 Perseus, valuing his family's safety, refuses to get involved.

 Zeus meets his brothers Hades and Poseidon and his son Ares in Tartarus.
-He asks Hades's help in rebuilding Tartarus's walls, but Hades rejects the offer and attacks Zeus.
+He asks Hades for help in rebuilding Tartarus' walls, but Hades rejects the offer and attacks Zeus.
 Ares too, having decided to betray Zeus, attacks his father.
 Poseidon is fatally injured in the ensuing fight.
 Hades and Ares imprison Zeus, stealing his thunderbolt.
-They plan to make a deal with Kronos; in exchange for remaining immortal, they will drain Zeus's divine power to revive Kronos.
+They plan to make a deal with Kronos: in exchange for remaining immortal, they will drain Zeus' divine power to revive Kronos.
 The walls of Tartarus break, unleashing monsters onto the world.

 After killing a two-headed Chimera that attacked his village, Perseus travels to meet his father.
 He instead finds a dying Poseidon who informs him of the situation and tells him to find his demigod son Agenor, who will lead him to Hephaestus, who knows the way into Tartarus.
 Poseidon then gives Perseus his trident and succumbs to his injuries.
 Perseus, Andromeda and Agenor set out to find Hephaestus on a hidden island.